kennygrant/bestiary/setup.md

 ## Checking your setup

-To test your setup and confirm go is installed correctly, try the go command
+To test your setup and confirm go is installed correctly, try the go command:

 ```bash
 go version